epohs/cs-blog/README.md

     don't match, redirect.
     - It will also look for data in the session and build the output using this if it is there.
+    - I will have to clear the page message session variable at some point.
+After get_template()?
 - Document and clean everything.
   - Cast all method parameters and define return values where possible.
   - Class properties that are references to other classes should be uppercase.